How To Grow Pumpkins With Kids

 Fertilization can be tricky for pumpkins if the vines are big and bushy.
 If you have an abundance of pollinator friends in your garden, re-arranging your flowers to make them more accessible is a good idea.
 The pumpkin will grow from the female flower, which has a distinct bulb shape at the base of the flower.
 Pumpkins can be hand fertilized as well, which leads to an excellent lesson on pollination, cross pollination, and open pollination.

 Pumpkins prefer to be well watered, but do not like having water sprayed on their leaves.
 Generously water the soil under the vines and add fertilizer weekly for large pumpkins.
 It can also be helpful to add grass clippings or straw to your garden beds to help regulate the soil temperature, keep the weeds down, and the soil moist.
-We like transplant our pumpkin seedlings and then add some straw to the growing area to support the overall health of the plant.
+We like to transplant our pumpkin seedlings and then add some straw to the growing area to support the overall health of the plant.
+Pumpkins are fairly drought tolerant once established, which makes them ideal school gardens crops to grow over the summer when kids are not in session and watering is less frequent.

 Pumpkins are susceptible to powdery mildew.
 This is an airborne fungal disease that looks pretty awful, but generally does not affect the growth of the pumpkins late in the season.
 Once the mildew has arrived, there is not much you can do.
 Harvest the pumpkins and dispose of the vines and leaves.